NixOS/nix.dev/source/contributing/documentation/writing-a-tutorial.md

 We recommend testing your tutorial with friends or coworkers.
 This will both help with revealing implicit prerequisites as well as provide a realistic estimate of the reading time.

-In a final review will check that everything is technically correct.
+A final review will check that everything is technically correct.

 ## Structure